 “So let’s call bullshit on ourselves, at least a little, can’t we?
 Let’s at least tone down the hype machine and instead reinvest our time and efforts into the things that matter more to our customers.

 On a positive note, I think that we’re already starting to see some momentum in positive directions.
 What I’ll call SaaS 1.0 companies underinvested in what’s come to be known as “Customer Success;” SaaS 2.0 companies have started to double down in this area and are realizing the benefits of doing so.
 My hope is that SaaS 3.0 martech companies tone down the hype, and instead invest additional time and effort into:

-The best email marketing tool in the world serves little value if the person replying to the email isn’t knowledgeable enough to craft a high value response or takes a week to reply.
-The best live chat tool in the world is worthless if it’s not staffed with a knowledgeable person on the other end who is able to provide an immediate and thoughtful response.
+The best customer software in the world serves little value if the person responding to the customer service request isn’t knowledgeable enough to craft a high value response or takes a week to reply.
+The best live chat tool in the world is worthless if it’s not staffed with a knowledgeable sales or marketing person on the other end who is able to provide an immediate and thoughtful response.
 It’s almost never the tool that’s providing that fantastic customer experience or delivering the fantastic growth marketing technology vendors want you to believe it will; it’s the people leveraging that tool.

 So invest more in your people and less in your hype!
 If you sell SEO software, hire more experienced SEO consultants.
 Send your staff to a SEO bootcamp.
 Whatever it takes.